Whisky 101: New Barrels or Old

 • Default Helvetica Segoe Georgia Times

 Traditionally, 500-litre sherry casks called butts have been used.
-But these, according to David Robertson, the master distiller at Macallan's, on Scotland's famous (to whisky-lovers) river Spey, became scarce during the Spanish civil war of the 1930s.
-That was when many Scotch distilleries, though not Mr Robertson's, turned their eyes, as a source of alternatives, to Kentucky.
+But these, according to David Robertson, the master distiller at Macallan's, on Scotland's famous (to whisky-lovers) river Spey, became scarce during the Spanish Civil War of the 1930s.
+That was when many Scotch distilleries, though not Mr Robertson's, turned their eyes to Kentucky as a source of alternatives.

 Liquid-gold mine: Frankfort, KentuckyCorbis

-Second-hand goods, of course, are always a little worn—and second-hand barrels are no exception, since they have had some of their chemical vim and vigour sucked out of them.
-According to Lincoln Henderson, Labrot & Graham's master distiller, the new barrels are responsible for roughly 80% of his bourbon's final character and flavour.
-By contrast Bill Lumsden, Glenmorangie's head of distilleries and maturation, reckons his used bourbon casks are responsible for only 60% of his whisky's flavour and character.
-This difference is exactly as it should be; most Scottish distillers don't even want new barrels since the flavours from the wood would overpower the character of their distillate.
+Second-hand goods, of course, are always a little worn—and second-hand barrels are no exception since they have had some of their chemical vims and vigor sucked out of them.
+According to Lincoln Henderson, Labrot & Graham's master distiller, the new barrels are responsible for roughly 80% of his bourbon's final character and flavor.

 Past its best, by now, alasMary Evans